csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/WhatIsZptSharp.md

 The first thing which happens in the ZPT rendering process is the processing of METAL attributes.
 With METAL you may define and consume **macros**, which are reusable pieces of markup.

-Macros may have **slots**, which consuming markup can fill with it's own content.
+Macros may have **slots**, which consuming markup can fill with it's own content, customising the macro on a use-by-use basis.
 Thus macros may be used as content (for example a control), or as a 'wrapper' for content (for example to surround an article with standard markup) or as a hybrid of both.

 Macros may be defined in the same source document as they are consumed, or they may be consumed from other documents.